Thinking of co-habitation or marriage?

 Why would we go to counselling if we have never been happier?

 There are many reasons why attending counselling before you walk down the aisle is the smart thing to do.
 By attending premarital counselling, you are preparing yourself for what lies ahead.
 Marriage is after all, a lifetime commitment, full of obstacles, decisions, and change.

 - In 2008, 43% of Canadian marriages were expected to end in divorce (Statistics Canada, 2008)

 - Research has shown that on average, relationship satisfaction declines across the first 10 years of marriage (Glenn, 1998; Kurdek, 1999)

-In other words, premarital counselling is preventative – you are potentially reducing damaging conflict and divorce in the future, enhancing your confidence in yourself and your partner, and learning some great tools that will improve the quality and resiliency of your marriage down the road.
+In other words, premarital counselling is preventative.
+You are enhancing your confidence in yourself and your partner, and learning some great tools that will improve the quality and resiliency of your marriage down the road.
 It is amazing the improvements that can be seen in relationships through a bit of education, exploration, and work.

-Is it possible that through counselling we will realize that we don't want to get married?
+Is it possible that through premarital counselling we will realize that we don't want to get married?